v-chat-sdk/vchat-v2-docs/docs/backend/intro.md

 - If you need further assistance, contact the developer at `hatemragapdev@gmail.com` or via Skype at `live:.cid.607250433850e3a6`.
-The developer offers server deployment, free SSL configuration, database viewer, and backup services for **$100**.
-This includes server-side deployment and amazon s3 setup and migration of old users, if you have an existing production app, within approximately 8 hours this will insure all about server side 100% configure.
+The developer offers server deployment, free SSL configuration, database viewer, and backup services for **$100**. `after your free one` This includes server-side deployment and amazon s3 setup and migration of old users, if you have an existing production app, within approximately 8 hours this will insure all about server side 100% configure.
 - For additional customizations, feel free to reach out my.